-The International Stillbirth Alliance (ISA) was founded 20 years ago in 2003 by three US-based bereaved mothers.
+The International Stillbirth Alliance (ISA) was founded in 2003 by three US-based bereaved mothers.
 They intentionally founded it as a global organization, recognizing that no country was paying sufficient attention to stillbirth, nor providing adequate support for bereaved parents and families.

 ISA is a not-for-profit organization recognized in the US as tax-exempt under Internal Revenue Code section 501(c)(3).

-Some of our highlights from 2022 to help move us closer to achieving our goal include:
+Some of our highlights from 2021-2025/6 to help move us closer to achieving our goal include:

-• Development of the ‘Global Guide for Stillbirth Advocacy and Implementation’ in collaboration with a variety of stakeholders supported by a grant from the Bill and Melinda Gates Foundation.
-This Guide will be launched at the IMNHC 2023 event in Cape town in May 2023.
+• Development of the Global Guide for Stillbirth Advocacy and Implementation in collaboration with a wide variety of international and local stakeholders supported by a grant from the Bill and Melinda Gates Foundation.
+This Guide was launched at the IMNHC 2023 event in Cape town in May 2023.
+Since then, it has been translated into French, Spanish and Portuguese.

 When you support ISA: